The Judith F. Krug Memorial Fund

 read from books that have been banned or challenged over the years, in order to celebrate the freedom to read.)
 Judith was a co-founder of Banned Books Week.
-Banned Books Week 2013 will
+Banned Books Week 2013 took place September 22–28.

 Intellectual Freedom Online Education

-FTRF is working with Library and Information Science (LIS) professors to develop online education content for LIS students focused on intellectual freedom issues.
+FTRF is working with Library and Information Science (LIS) professors to develop online education content for LIS students and library professionals focused on intellectual freedom issues.
 Judith was a fierce proponent of education, and among her many other accomplishments taught classes and lectured frequently at LIS programs on intellectual freedom.

 Judith F. Krug Memorial Fund